CHAMOMILE

 FOR

 Chamomile has been used for millennia as a staple in herbal medicine.
-The name “chamomile” is derived from Greek by way of French, and means “ground apple”.
+The name “chamomile” is derived from Greek by the French and means “ground apple”.
 The fragrant, healing blossoms are relatives of the daisy.
-Hippocrates, the father of medicine, had used chamomile in the 500’s BCE.
+Hippocrates, the father of medicine, used chamomile as early as 500 BC.

 INGREDIENTS